Certificate IV in Project Management Practice

-An interactive 3-day training course, combined with a competency-based assessment, which will demonstrate to everyone that you’ve got what it takes to take charge of even the most challenging projects.
+An interactive 5-day training course, integrated with a competency-based Workplace Assessment by our partner RTO, which will demonstrate to everyone that you’ve got what it takes to take charge of even the most challenging projects.

 Receive industry recognised training

-All topics map to the assessment criteria for obtaining a Certificate IV in Project Management Practice (BSB41515), as well as the management processes outlined in the Global Standard PMBOK® Guide (Sixth Edition)
+All topics map to the assessment criteria for obtaining a Certificate IV in Project Management Practice (BSB40920), as well as the management processes outlined in the Global Standard PMBOK® Guide.

 What will I learn?